 - TourneyX also generates a 4-character Unique Angler ID (UAID) for each event, which appears on the competitor’s TourneyX.com Dashboard.
-Unless specifically directed in the KBF Event Rules Addendum, you may ignore it; KBF does not use the UAID at this time.
+Unless specifically directed in the KBF Event Rules Addendum, just ignore it; KBF does not use the UAID at this time.

 Click the image at left to open a PDF document with eight 2017 KBF Identifier Forms intended for the KBF Challenge Series and for KBF TRAIL Series Tournaments.
 Use these for the KBF National Championship, the KBF OPEN Tournament, the KBF HOW Big Bass Brawl, too.

 That code is used by some organizations to identify photos by anglers who may enter a competition after it starts.
 Since the UAID is generated at time of registration, there’s no way an angler may take a photo with that code on his identifier prior to signing up.
 However, KBF is not allowing entry to competitions (with certain rare exceptions) after start-of-competition time.
 To keep from cluttering up the Identifier, making judges take longer to find the required Event ID Code, please leave it off.

 Does it hurt to write that UAID on the Identifier?
 No, not really.
 If you forget and write it on your identifier, no penalties will be assessed; but it may take up a space that’s been designated for another Event ID Code.

-Instead, competitors are required to use an Event ID Code.
+Instead, KBF competitors are required to use an Event ID Code.
 In KBF Challenges, it’s the 3-character code that appears on the KBF Identifier Form in your TourneyX dashboard.
 For KBF TRAIL Series Tournaments, the Event ID Code is a 2-character code.

 What happens if I submitted fish with the UAID but not the Event ID Code?
 There have been times when new KBF Members, fishing their first event, submitted photos where the UAID was present in lieu of the Event ID Code.
 In those cases, we counseled them on using the proper Event ID code, made an exception and accepted their fish, and advised them to not use the UAID Code again or their photos would be denied.